Magnesium for Sleep in Ireland: Does Magnesium Glycinate Work? Evidence, Dosage and Best Forms

 Magnesium Glycinate Ireland: Benefits, Dosage and How to Choose

 Read the full guide →1.
-The EFSA-Authorised Claims for Magnesium — What You Are Legally Allowed to Say in Ireland
+The EFSA-Authorised Claims for Magnesium — What You Can Legally Say in Ireland

-Before the research — because this matters for how you evaluate every magnesium product you read about.
 Under EU Commission Regulation 432/2012, the following health claims for magnesium are legally authorised across Ireland and the EU.
-These are not marketing slogans.
-They are approved statements based on EFSA-reviewed scientific evidence, and they can be stated on food supplement labels and in product communications:
+They are approved statements based on EFSA-reviewed evidence and can be stated on food supplement labels.
+Note carefully: none of them is a sleep claim.
+Magnesium has no authorised claim for treating or improving sleep, so any sleep discussion here is educational context, not a product claim.

 |---|---|

-Here is the honest, evidence-based position: magnesium supplementation has been associated with improvements in measurable sleep parameters in published human trials, particularly in adults with suboptimal magnesium status or insomnia symptoms.
-The effect is real but not universal, and results vary by study design, population, dose, duration, and the form used.
+The honest, evidence-based position: magnesium supplementation has been associated with modest improvements in measurable sleep parameters in some human trials, particularly in adults with poor sleep or low magnesium status.
+The effect is real but small, and the overall evidence base is still limited.

-Abbasi B et al. (2012), Journal of Research in Medical Sciences (PubMed ID: 23853635).
+Abbasi B et al. (2012), Journal of Research in Medical Sciences (PMID 23853635).
 A double-blind, placebo-controlled RCT in 46 older adults with primary insomnia.
-The magnesium group showed significant improvements in sleep time, sleep efficiency, early morning awakenings, serum renin, melatonin, and serum cortisol versus placebo.
-This is a single trial in an older population — not a universal outcome guarantee — but it is properly conducted RCT evidence.
+The magnesium group showed improvements in sleep time, sleep efficiency, early-morning awakenings, serum renin, melatonin, and cortisol versus placebo.
+A single, small trial in an older population, not a universal result, but properly conducted RCT evidence.

-⚠️ Honest caveat: The European average dietary intake of magnesium ranges from 250–300 mg/day in women and 320–440 mg/day in men (EFSA, 2015, EFSA Journal 13(7):4186).
-Where dietary intake is already adequate, the incremental benefit of supplementation may be smaller.
-Magnesium supplementation is not a sedative and is not a substitute for addressing underlying causes of poor sleep.
+Context: Average dietary magnesium intake in Europe is roughly 250–300 mg/day in women and 320–440 mg/day in men (EFSA, 2015, EFSA Journal 13(7):4186).
+Where dietary intake is already adequate, the incremental benefit of supplementation is likely smaller.
+Magnesium is not a sedative and is not a substitute for addressing the underlying causes of poor sleep.

 The Glycine Sleep Mechanism — Published Evidence

-Published research has documented that glycine crosses the blood-brain barrier and acts on NMDA receptors in the suprachiasmatic nucleus (SCN) — the brain's master circadian clock.
-This action produces peripheral vasodilation and a measurable decrease in core body temperature.
-Core body temperature drop is one of the physiological prerequisites for sleep onset.
-By accelerating this drop, glycine has been shown in human trials to shorten the time to sleep onset and improve sleep quality.
+Published research documents that glycine crosses the blood-brain barrier and acts on NMDA receptors in the suprachiasmatic nucleus (SCN), the brain's master circadian clock.
+This produces peripheral vasodilation and a measurable drop in core body temperature, one of the physiological prerequisites for sleep onset.
+In human trials, glycine before bed shortened time to sleep onset and improved sleep quality scores.

 📊 RCT: Yamadera et al. (2007) — Sleep and Biological Rhythms

-In a double-blind crossover trial, participants with self-reported poor sleep who ingested glycine before bedtime showed significant improvements in sleep quality (Pittsburgh Sleep Quality Index), sleep efficacy, and shortened PSG latency to both sleep onset and slow-wave sleep.
-Sleep architecture was not negatively altered.
+In a double-blind crossover trial, participants with poor sleep who took 3g of glycine before bed showed improved sleep quality (Pittsburgh Sleep Quality Index), sleep efficiency, and shortened PSG latency to sleep onset and slow-wave sleep, without negative changes to sleep architecture.

 A randomised crossover trial in 20 healthy males with restricted sleep.
-Three grams of glycine taken 30 minutes before bedtime significantly reduced daytime sleepiness and fatigue versus placebo.
-Reaction time performance was also significantly improved on the Psychomotor Vigilance Test.
-The mechanism identified was glycine-mediated core body temperature reduction via SCN NMDA receptor activation.
+3g of glycine 30 minutes before bed significantly reduced daytime sleepiness and fatigue versus placebo, and improved reaction-time performance.
+The proposed mechanism was glycine-mediated core body temperature reduction via SCN NMDA receptors.

-This study confirmed the site of action: oral glycine crosses the blood-brain barrier by passive diffusion, acts on NMDA receptors in the SCN, promotes peripheral vasodilation, and shortens NREM sleep latency in an acute sleep disturbance model.
-This is the mechanistic confirmation of the human trial findings.
+Confirmed the site of action: oral glycine crosses the blood-brain barrier, acts on NMDA receptors in the SCN, promotes peripheral vasodilation, and shortens NREM sleep latency in an acute sleep-disturbance model.

-4. Magnesium Glycinate vs Citrate for Sleep — The Honest Comparison
+4. Magnesium Glycinate vs Citrate — The Honest Comparison

-The practical difference between forms is not "glycinate equals sleep, citrate equals no sleep."
-It is more nuanced than that — and elemental magnesium content matters more than form in most cases.
+The practical difference is not "glycinate equals sleep, citrate equals no sleep."
+Elemental magnesium content and tolerance matter more than form for most people.

 | Factor | Glycinate / Bisglycinate | Citrate |